Fly Fishing for Tarpon – Boca Grande, FL

 Lines

 All of my tarpon setups have true to weight or nearly true to weight lines that throw well with the rod that they are paired to.
-The most commonly used and most versatile fly lines are full floating colored lines.
-Lines with an intermediate clear or colored tip and clear floating lines may also be used but they are not as versatile as a colored floating line.
+We mostly use full clear floating fly lines.
+For some situations we may throw full intermediate clear lines.

 Leaders